ObieSource/obiesource.github.io/README.md

 1. Navigate to your forked repository
    - If github doesn't automatically take you there, you can click your avatar in the top right corner > Your repositories > obiesource.github.io
 2. Click Code.
-Click on either HTTPS or SSH, depending on which you chose in [Authenticating with GitHub from Git](https://docs.github.com/en/github-ae@latest/get-started/quickstart/set-up-git#authenticating-with-github-from-git) in step 1.
-Copy the link.
-3. Open a terminal on your computer (e.g. Terminal for Mac; PowerShell or Git Bash for Windows)
+Click GitHub CLI.
+Copy the command and paste it into the terminal.
-4. Navigate to where you want to store the repository locally.
+3. In the terminal, navigate to where you want to store the repository locally.

    > If you're not as familiar with the terminal, here are some basic commands you can use to navigate around.
 (The command line is pretty useful sometimes, but at first it'll probably just feel annoying.)
    >